megaease/easeagent/README.md

 #### Description
 **Plugin Framework** in `core` module is base on [Byte buddy](https://github.com/raphw/byte-buddy) technology.

-1. Easeagent's plugin defines where (which classes and methods) to make enhancements by Points implemention and what to do at the point of enhancement by the implementions of Interceptor.
+1. Easeagent's plugin defines where (which classes and methods) to make enhancements by Points implementation and what to do at the point of enhancement by the implementations of Interceptor.
 2. When the program invokes the enhanced method of class defined by Points, the `unique index`(uid) owned by the method will be used as a parameter to call the common interface of `Agent Common Method Advice`, which finds the `Agent Interceptor Chain` by the `Unique Index` and calls the `before` method of each Interceptor in the chain in order of priority.
 3. Normally, both the `Metric Interceptor` and the `Tracing Interceptor` are in the agent interceptor chain and are called sequentially.
 4. According to call the `Metric API` and `Tracing API` in interceptors, the `Metric` and `Tracing` information will be stored in `MetricRegistry` and `Tracing`.